ritika728/Wellness_Wave/README.md

 ## Contributing

 We welcome contributions from the community.
-If you have ideas for improvements, new features, or find any issues, feel free to open an [issue](https://github.com/your-username/wellness-wave/issues) or submit a [pull request](https://github.com/your-username/wellness-wave/pulls).
+If you have ideas for improvements, new features, or find any issues, feel free to open an [issue](https://github.com/your-username/wellness-wave/issues)